dotnet/aspire/src/Components/Aspire.Microsoft.Azure.Cosmos/README.md

 ### Use configuration providers

-The Aspire Microsft Azure Cosmos DB library supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
+The Aspire Microsoft Azure Cosmos DB library supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
 It loads the `AzureCosmosDBSettings` and `QueueClientOptions` from configuration by using the `Aspire:Microsoft:Azure:Cosmos` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {